The Church Calendar: A year with Christ

 The Church's calendar is not merely a schedule of feasts and seasons, but a living encounter with the mysteries of our salvation.
 Through the liturgical year, we journey with Christ from His Incarnation to His Second Coming, allowing His life to transform our own through the sacred rhythm of worship and celebration.

-📜 Thomistic Foundation: Time and Eternity
+📜 Thomistic Foundation: Sacred Time and the Worship of God

 The Five Elements of the Liturgical Calendar